michelleyong7/AG-Campaign-Analysis/README.md

 **Overview**

-This project analyzes public donation data for Nick Brown’s 2024 Washington State Attorney General campaign, sourced from the Washington State Public Disclosure Commission (PDC).
+This project analyzes public donation data for Nick Brown's 2024 Washington State Attorney General campaign, sourced from the Washington State Public Disclosure Commission (PDC).
 It includes full-cycle data analysis using:

 * Python & pandas for data cleaning
 * SQLite for structured querying